 I would like to be watching Heaven’s family drinking it through all eternity.

-(Me, I’ve discovered making kombucha, so that will be my febrewary drink of choice.
+(Me, last year I discovered making kombucha, so that will be my febrewary drink of choice.
 I’d be happy to share if you’re interested.)
 Saving the world one SCOBY at a time.

 Some seeds can be planted now, but perhaps indoors is safest.